Key takeaways

 1. You haven’t yet hit a calorie deficit

-Studies show that semaglutide increases fullness, so people eat less naturally and can reduce calorie intake by almost 40%.
-It is important not to force yourself to eat more if you’re no longer hungry or because you’re used to eating more.
+Studies show that semaglutide increases feelings of fullness, so people eat less naturally and can reduce calorie intake by up to 30%, but everyone is different.
 Sometimes, we eat not out of hunger but out of habit or for emotional reasons.
 Recognizing the difference can help you achieve the calorie deficit necessary for weight loss.
+Don’t force yourself to eat more if you’re no longer hungry or just because you’re used to eating more.

 2. Your eating habits could use an upgrade